 Yet, digital marketing budget allocation trends show that businesses are still investing in web development.
 With fewer agencies outsourcing this service, it’s easy to conclude that more are choosing to set up in-house web development and design departments.

 After all, compared to the dynamic nature of SEO, creating and selling a website is a much simpler task.

 Optimizing a website for mobile use is more important now than ever before, especially since Google has begun experimenting with mobile-first indexing.
 In order to gauge respondents’ levels of understanding and implementation, HubShout asked the following question:

 “What percentage of your clients have mobile-friendly websites with a phone number, location and business hours prominently displayed for mobile users?”

 A full 50% of survey participants replied that 100% of their clients met the outlined criteria.

 Almost all (98%) of the respondents said that they value the importance of having a mobile-friendly website.
 The 2%, on the other hand, which do not inform their clients of the said pieces of information do not provide SEO services at all.

-HubShout’s findings paint a fairly positive picture for digital marketing professionals selling their services in 2017.
+HubShout’s findings paint a fairly positive picture for digital marketing professionals selling their services.
 SEO firms, in particular, will still be in demand as Google continues to alter and update its algorithm.